jamesjosephreynolds/VehTracking/README.md

     def reset(self):
         self.img = 0
 ```
-The video below shows how my heat mapping algorithm works for a short clip from the project video (18 to 20 sec).
+The video below shows how my heat mapping algorithm performs on the project video.
+It's clear that there a few false positives but that, in general, the performance is good.
+A simple thresholding, in conjuction with the `cool()` method above, is able to resolve the false positives.

 [![Whoops, there should be a picture here!](https://img.youtube.com/vi/AdDrUNGaqvE/0.jpg)](https://youtu.be/AdDrUNGaqvE)